 On intercity trains your bike rides in the guards van or a dedicated wagon at the rear of the train (there should be a 'Vogn' number on your bike ticket) you will be expected to load and unload your bike minus any panniers or bags which must go with you as hand luggage on the train.

 Although we haven't done it I understand that you can take bikes on the Norwegian buses.
 There is usually only room for two bikes and it is up to the discretion of the driver, however they do charge for the bikes and this can be a child's fare or up to half the adult fare.
-Nettbuss run most of the local bus services in Norway and their website although not in English has a good translator using google.
-The Nor-way Bussexpress run the long distance routes and has an website with information in English.
+Nettbuss run most of the local bus services in Norway and their website although not in English it has a good translator using google.
+The Nor-way Bussexpress run the long distance routes and also has a website with information in English.

 There are numerous local ferries and express boats services in Norway, some run across many of the Norwegian fjords to connect roads others provide links to and from the many islands on the west coast to the mainland.
 Most of the ferries run regular daily services and although they can be busy in the summer months there is generally no need to book places for bikes.
 The only ferries that you will definitely need to book up are the coastal ferry service such as the Hurtigruten and Fjordline.